ballerina-platform/module-ballerina-http/docs/spec/spec.md

 The HTTP standard library is designed to work with HTTP protocol.
 It includes high-level abstractions such as `http:Request`, `http:Response`, `http:Service` and `http:Client` which allow users to produce and consume HTTP API.
 Further, the users can use this library to build other libraries.
 The standard libraries such as GraphQL, Websub, and WebSubHub use this library internally.

-In addition to functional requirements, this library deals with none functional requirements such as security, observability, and resiliency.
+In addition to functional requirements, this library deals with non functional requirements such as security, observability, and resiliency.
 Each requirement is discussed in detail in the coming sections.

 ## 2. Components
 ### 2.1.
 Listener